-I celebrated my birthday this past weekend.
+I celebrated my birthday this past weekend at the Hilton Rose Hall Resort & Spa.
 When the shit hit the fan in March and everything recreational went into lockdown, I wondered if it would carry through until August.
 Common sense said most likely it would, and though my birthdays are usually spent pretty low-key and simply unwinding by going to dinner or a weekend at a hotel, I made a bit of peace with the fact that staying in my living room and saying “Thank you God for another orbit trip” would cover it.

 Luckily for me though, the tourism industry opened up just in time, and the ministry turned to local to fill the void of tourists at local hotels with a Rediscover Jamaica campaign directed at locals.
 Hubby mentioned a weekend getaway and we milled the idea around the risks for a while.
 Then, as the day drew closer and deals popped up, we thought we’d give it a shot.